-Research Cyberinfrastructure (RCI) requires all users of its research computing resources to submit jobs through the SLURM queuing systems.
+Research Computing (RCI) requires all users of its research computing resources to submit jobs through the SLURM queuing systems.
 Do not attempt to bypass or hinder these systems.
 Documentation for the queuing systems on each major computing resource is available on this web site.
 Please be as accurate as possible about the resources which your jobs will require, as this will help the system run more efficiently and may help your jobs run more quickly.
 You must specify the actual number of processor cores that each job will use when submitting your jobs.
 Failure to do so could result in poor performance and may adversely impact other users' work.

 Acceptable Front-End System Use

 Front-end or login nodes for RCI research clusters and other shared computational resources are available only for use in job preparation and submission, file editing and transfers, compiling and editing code, and monitoring jobs.
 You should never use the login nodes to run computationally or memory-intensive applications or otherwise do computational work.
 Use of memory and CPU on these nodes should be minimal, as all users of the cluster or resource must share these systems.
 You should submit any work to a queue for processing on the compute nodes of the cluster.

 Any processes using significant processor time or memory on a login node will be terminated without warning.
 You will receive an email notifying that your processes have been stopped.

 If you believe a process or application that meets acceptable use was incorrectly terminated, please let us know at email@example.com and RCI staff will review the application.

 Partner, Community and Teaching Queues